 - 1. Receive and note the report titled Review of Action Items; and - 2.
 Review the outstanding action items and give approval for completed items to be removed from the register.
+Members requested to follow up with National Library of Australia regarding presentation on last meeting

-Title: By-Laws for Gunbalanya Community
+Title: By-Laws for Gunbalanya Community Author: Ben Heaslip, Information Advisor